Ungkarl/car-dating/readme.md

 ## General Information

 You will find several buttons on the site that currently do not have any functionality.
 These are placeholders for additional features that I am working on.
+Currently theres a bug with the images not showing, the error is to do with something with githubs way of serving static sites, and cant load them properly.

 ## Main Features